rchillyard/Majabigwaduce/README.md

 An additional type _DDContext_ is used implicitly when calling the _apply_ methods of the _DataDefinition_ object.

 For an example of using this higher-level API, please see the _Matrix_ class.
+Because this class is useful in its own right, it can be found in the main source area under the _matrix_ package.

 Functional Map-Reduce (mid-level API)
 =====================

+The classes for this API (and anything lower) can be found in the core package.
 The set of _Master_ classes (lowest-level API) can be used by applications exactly as described below.
 However, there is a more convenient, functional form based on the trait _MapReduce_ which is defined thus: